Alexthecreator861/Cyclistic-Bike-Share-Analysis/README.md

 Using SQL (Google BigQuery), over 5.9 million ride records were cleaned, transformed, and analyzed.
 The findings were then visualized using Tableau through interactive dashboards to support business recommendations.

-Using SQL (Google BigQuery), over 5.9 million ride records were cleaned, transformed, and analyzed.
-The findings were then visualized using Tableau through interactive dashboards to support business recommendations.

 📄 **[View Full Case Study (PDF)](documentation/Cyclistic_Bike_Share_Analysis_Final.pdf)**

 ---